 As difficult decisions with respect to taxation and welfare were being made, the issue of public sector pay came centre-stage in the Irish public policy debate.
-At least three distinct strands of argument can usefully be distinguished in what became an exceptionally contentious debate that, as we shall see, culminated in an outcome that is
+At least three distinct strands of argument can usefully be distinguished in what became an exceptionally contentious debate that, as we shall see, culminated in an outcome that is unique for Ireland and quite exceptional across OECD countries: the implementation of substantial reductions in pay rates for public servants.

 The first line of argument starts with the role of pay more generally in competitiveness, overall economic performance and growth.
 As already noted, concern about the competitiveness of Irish exports being eroded by relatively rapid wage and price increases had emerged well before the crisis hit.
 With domestic drivers of growth having collapsed and unemployment rising rapidly, the need to restore competitiveness has come to the fore.
 As a member of the euro-zone devaluation is not an option, so squeezing down costs in general and pay costs in particular is a central plank in the government's macroeconomic strategy.
 Despite widespread reports of pay cuts in the private sector there is considerable uncertainty about how deep and pervasive these have actually been.
-Depending on how one interprets the evidence in that respect, the competitiveness argument is then either a) reductions in public sector pay should follow those in the private sector, both from an equity perspective and to reduce the costs to business associated with financing the public sector; or b) private sector pay needs to fall more but policymakers have few levers allowing them to directly influence it, so public pay cuts provide one way to lead private sector wages down and thus reduce wage costs for producers.
+Depending on how one interprets the evidence in that respect, the competitiveness argument is then either a) reductions in public sector pay should follow those in the private sector, both from an equity perspective and to reduce the costs to business associated with financing the public sector; or b) private sector pay needs to fall more but policymakers have few levers allowing them to directly influence it, so public pay cuts provide one way to lead private sector wages down via a demonstration effect and thus reduce wage costs for producers.